Sponsor a child in Armenia

 Our Work in Armenia

-Armenia’s second SOS Children’s Village was recently opened in Idjevan, in the country’s north-east.
-There are 14 family homes for up to 91 orphaned, abandoned or neglected children.
-The village is close to the city centre, which offers schools, nurseries, a music school and a sports training centre.
-A Family Strengthening Programme in Idjevan already supports local families to stay together.
+Our second Children's Village is located in Idjevan, in the country’s north-east.
+The Village is close to the city centre, which offers schools, nurseries, a music school and a sports training centre.

 Life in SOS Children's Villages Armenia: Little Adrine